-Roisin Kelly is a writer from Ireland.
-Her first poetry chapbook, Rapture, is now available to buy at the price of €5 (€7 for international orders) from the Munster Literature Centre’s online bookstore
+Roisin Kelly is a poet from Ireland.
+Her first poetry chapbook, Rapture, was published by Southword Editions in 2016 and is available to buy at the price of €5 (€7 for international orders) from the Munster Literature Centre’s online bookstore

 You can read some poems from Rapture here